Qualifying Questions That Will Help You Make More Sales

-The sooner you can narrow down your lead list by eliminating all the non-prospects, the better.
-Once you've sorted out your leads and identified the true prospects, you can start moving said prospects along the sales process and hopefully into the close.
+In sales, qualifying your leads allows you to narrow down your lead list and find customers who are likely to make a purchase from you.
+Once you've sorted out your leads and identified the true prospects, you can move customers confidently through the sales process and close more sales.

 - What will you gain from solving this issue?

 - How long has this issue been around?
 What has held you back from fixing it so far?

 - Have you made a purchase to try to solve this problem before?
 How did it work out for you?

 - Have you considered buying [your product]?
 Why or why not?

 - How do you see yourself using this product?
 How could it help you?

 - What are the risks involved in fixing this issue?
 What are the risks of not fixing it?

 - How would your life/work/business be different if this problem were solved?